stubcpp/MessageFrame/README.md

 A single message can also carry heavy binary payloads (IQ samples, spectra, raw arrays) alongside its parameters, all in one packet.

+**MessageFrame** trades zero-copy access for runtime flexibility.
+Unlike FlatBuffers, where data is read directly from the buffer without unpacking, MessageFrame performs an explicit deserialize() step to build its parameter map.
+That's the price of having no .proto files and no code generation — a deliberate trade-off, not an oversight.

 ## Core concept: two-part keys

 Instead of designing a custom struct for every device or message type, you